isocroft/browsengine/CONTRIBUTING.md

 ## Issues

+ - Improve code structure and refactor viewport detection code (It's rough on the edges)
+ - Including unit testing (*Jasmine* would be nice, but you can choose what you're comfortable with)
- - Properly detecting retina screens on OLED displays (even for Mac)
+ - Properly detecting retina screens on OLED displays
- - Detecting newer engines like **Blink**
+ - Detecting newer rendering engines like **Blink**